 Your financial situation and the type of vehicle you’re purchasing are key factors in determining the type of lender that’s best for you.
 It’s always a good idea to get several quotes from different types of lenders so you can compare offers and help make sure you’re getting the best rate.

-If you can’t qualify for a car loan or are being offered sky-high interest rates, consider getting a co-signer, saving up for a larger down payment or taking some time to build your credit before your car purchase.
+If you can’t qualify for a car loan or are being offered sky-high interest rates, consider getting a co-signer on the loan, saving up for a larger down payment or taking some time to build your credit before your car purchase.